Wells throws 2 TD passes, No. 22 Marshall beats FAU 20-9

 The deficit didn’t last long.

-Knox, the preseason Conference USA player of the year, ran 17 yards on third down on the next series and Wells capped the four-play drive with a 41-yard scoring pass to Artie Henry to put Marshall ahead to stay.
+Brenden Knox, the preseason Conference USA player of the year who finished with 101 yards rushing, ran 17 yards on third down on the next series.
+Wells capped the four-play drive with his long scoring pass to Artie Henry to put Marshall ahead to stay.

 A short punt on FAU’s next drive set up Marshall inside the Owls’ territory, and Shane Ciucci converted a 35-yard field goal for a 17-9 lead.

 Wells threw what appeared to be his third interception early in the fourth quarter, but FAU was called for a personal foul in the end zone.
-No one on the FAU sideline protested Marshall getting to keep the ball, even though it appeared to occur after the interception.
+The officiating crew did not signal an incompletion, although Taggart said that from his vantage point, the ball appeared to be dropped.

 Marshall was given a first down at the FAU 11, leading to a short field goal by Ciucci for the final margin.